AgenteDog/CoDtoUE4/README.md

 The script is now MUCH faster and better.
 There is a lot I could do but I stopped the project.
 Still, I *might* add new features and release this as a full plugin in the future.

+## What cods does this script support?

+As long as C2M can export a .json and Greyhound can export all files correctly it should be fine!
+If there is any cod that does not work even when this requirements are met tell me!

 ## You will need:

 - [UnrealEnginePython](https://github.com/20tab/UnrealEnginePython) (Plugin that will run the script)